 These are overlooks that face one another on different rims of the mountain.
 The CCC overlook is made of native stone and gives you views of the canyon and the river.
 Palisades is a great place to watch the sunset over the Arkansas River Valley.

-The Rock House Cave at Petit Jean
+The Rock House Cave

 The Rock House Cave is not a true cave but a large bluff shelter.
 It is located at the end of a short walk, only about .25 miles.

-We know that native Americans used this shelter.
+We know that Native Americans used this shelter.
 Evidence of this use can be seen in the many rock art images that appear on the walls and ceilings.

-Mather Lodge Restaurant
+Visit Mather Lodge and Eat at the Restaurant

-Petit Jean State Park has a restaurant located at Mather Lodge.
-There are huge picture windows that will allow you to see gorgeous views while you dine.
+There is also a restaurant at the lodge with huge picture windows that will allow you to see gorgeous views while you dine.
 A meal at sunset is particularly dramatic here.
+They serve breakfast, lunch, and dinner.
+The dining is casual and the food is Southern-style.

 There are also pavilions that can be used for events or large groups.
 However, these must be reserved and there is a charge.